benhoyt/cdnupload/README.rst

 About the author
 ================

-cdnupload is written and maintained by Ben Hoyt: a `software developer <http://benhoyt.com/cv/>`_, `Python contributor <http://benhoyt.com/writings/scandir/>`_, and general all-round computer geek. `Read how and why he wrote cdnupload. <http://TODO>`_
+cdnupload is written and maintained by Ben Hoyt: a `software developer <http://benhoyt.com/cv/>`_, `Python contributor <http://benhoyt.com/writings/scandir/>`_, and general all-round software geek.
+See his personal website as `benhoyt.com <http://benhoyt.com/>`_.